EU data sovereignty & regulatory compliance

 - Article 5 — data minimisation and purpose limitation

-- Article 28 — formal DPA available for enterprise customers
+- Article 28 — formal DPA downloadable at app.emailconnect.eu/settings/compliancy for all users (including Free plan)

 - Article 32 — technical and organisational security measures